 - Withholding taxes (WHTs) and international taxation.
 Please note that some changes related to WHTs will take effect starting from 1 July 2020 (see the Withholding taxes section).

 - Taxation of permanent establishments (PEs) (see the Corporate residence section).

 - Rent payment for subsoil usage (see Charge for subsoil usage (rent) in the Other taxes section).

 Main changes effective starting from 1 January 2021 are related to the following areas:

-- Introduction of controlled foreign companies concept (see Controlled foreign companies (CFCs) in the Group taxation section).
+- Introduction of the controlled foreign company (CFC) concept (see Controlled foreign companies (CFCs) in the Group taxation section).

 - Thin capitalisation rules (see Thin capitalisation in the Group taxation section).

 In response to the global effects of COVID-19 on businesses, many countries around the world are implementing tax incentives to support their economies.
-In Ukraine, the following tax measures and changes in the labour law were introduced due to impact of COVID-19 disease:
+In Ukraine, the following tax measures and changes in the labour law were introduced due to the impact of COVID-19:

 - Exemption from penalties for violation of tax laws (with certain exceptions) committed during the tax period starting from 1 March 2020 and until the last day of the month in which the quarantine period ends.